-2.6 Processor Power Status Indicator (PSI-2) Signal
+2.4 Processor Power Status Indicator (PSI#) Signal

-The processor incorporates the PSI# signal that is asserted when the processor is in a reduced power consumption state.
-PSI# can be used to improve intermediate and light load efficiency of the voltage regulator, resulting in platform power savings and extended battery life.
-The algorithm that the processor uses for determining when to assert PSI# is different from the algorithm used in previous mobile processors.
-PSI-2 functionality improves overall voltage regulator efficiency over a wide power range based on the C-state and P-state of the two cores.
-The combined C-state and P-state of both cores are used to dynamically predict processor power.
-PSI-2 functionality is expanded further to support three processor states:
+The PSI# signal is asserted when the processor is in a reduced power consumption state.
+PSI# can be used to improve light load efficiency of the voltage regulator, resulting in platform power savings and extended battery life.
+The algorithm that the processor uses for determining when to assert PSI# is different from the algorithm used in previous processors.